levi-ochana/series_analyzer/README.md

  handle_menu_choice(): Processes user choices from the menu.

- Series_Analyzer(): The main function that drives the script
+ Series_Analyzer(): The main function that drives the script.